walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/Default_JaneDoe@example.com-24080101000000/nutrients/README.md

     amounts:

-      # value mean all >= this, height might be used to fix weight
+      # TASK: BMI might be relevant for weight

-      - criteria: { dayType: standard, gender: male , age: 40 , height: "*" , weight: 70 }
+      - criteria: { dayType: standard, gender: male, age: 40, weight: 70, height: "*" }  # height might be used to fix weight
-        lower:  4%  # summary view still is green progress if within these bounds
+        lower:  4%  # bounds for acceptable intake (percent or precise)
-        amount:     # percent for some default value, number for precise (max is added to amount)
+        amount:
         upper:  8
 ```